-&lt;sup>44 William G. Brozo and Michelle L. Simpson.
+40 William G. Brozo and Michelle L. Simpson.
 2003.
 Readers, Teachers, Learners: Expanding Literacy across the Content Areas.
 Pearson Education: Upper Saddle River, NJ.

-&lt;sup>45 Cummins, J. (1981a) Age on arrival and immigrant second language learning in Canada.
+41 Cummins, J. (1981a) Age on arrival and immigrant second language learning in Canada.
 A reassessment.
 Applied Linguistics, 2, 132-149.

-&lt;sup>46 Garcia, Eugene.
+42 Garcia, Eugene.
 2002.
 Student Cultural Diversity: Understanding and Meeting the Challenge.
 Houghton Mifflin: New York.

-instructed to discuss the topic with a partner.
+We will implement the practice of "turn and chat" in which the class is given a question or prompt and instructed to discuss the topic with a partner.
 Although these interactions are brief, lasting from a few seconds to several minutes, when used frequently throughout the day, there is a significant cumulative increase in authentic language practice.